green-fox-academy/Eszkis/Project/Exam.md

 ### body

-- req része, abban van az payload maga, amit küldünk
+- req része, abban van az payload maga, amit küldünk<br/>
-- Optional to add body to http
+- Optional to add body to http<br/>
-- It contains every other/plus information about the data
+- It contains every other/plus information about the data<br/>

 ### request / response

-- request contains the detail what we want to ask from the server, browser sends it to the server,
+- request contains the detail what we want to ask from the server, browser sends it to the server, <br/>
-- http method:
+- http method: <br/>
-- URL
+- URL<br/>
-- protocol verziója, 1.1, 2.1
+- protocol verziója, 1.1, 2.1<br/>

 ### status (200, 404)

-- httpstatusdogs.com
+- httpstatusdogs.com<br/>
-- 200 - successful
+- 200 - successful<br/>
-- 404- not found, client side problem
+- 404- not found, client side problem<br/>
-- 500 - server side error
+- 500 - server side error<br/>

 ### API

 API and Web service serve as a means of communication.
-The only difference is that a Web service facilitates interaction between two machines over a network.
-An API acts as an interface between two different applications so that they can communicate with each other.
-An API is a method by which the third-party vendors can write programs that interface easily with other programs.
+The only difference is that a Web service facilitates interaction between two machines over a network.<br/>
+ An API acts as an interface between two different applications so that they can communicate with each other.<br/>
+  An API is a method by which the third-party vendors can write programs that interface easily with other programs.<br/>
 [moar](https://medium.com/@programmerasi/difference-between-api-and-web-service-73c873573c9d)

 ### REST

-REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.
-REST-compliant systems, often called RESTful systems, are characterized by how they are stateless and separate the concerns of client and server.
+REST, or REpresentational State Transfer, is an architectural style for providing standards between computer systems on the web, making it easier for systems to communicate with each other.<br/>
+ REST-compliant systems, often called RESTful systems, are characterized by how they are stateless and separate the concerns of client and server.<br/>
 [more](https://www.codecademy.com/articles/what-is-rest)

 ### AJAX

 Asynchronous JavaScript And XML.
-Browser technology.
+Browser technology.<br/>
-No need to refresh page all the time, send data in the background.
+No need to refresh page all the time, send data in the background.<br/>

 ### PROMISE & FETCH

 A Promise is a proxy for a value not necessarily known when the promise is created.
-It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.
-This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.
+It allows you to associate handlers with an asynchronous action's eventual success value or failure reason.<br/>
+This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.<br/>
 Resolve and reject are functions that return a value.

 [examples](https://medium.com/@pyrolistical/how-to-get-out-of-promise-hell-8c20e0ab0513)